 First, you should determine which of these four categories your video falls into.
 Then you’ll know whether an alternative is even necessary, and if so, which one.
 And then you can start implementing your alternative.
 How?
 That’s what we’ll discuss now!

-Subtitles: Alternative for the audio track
+Captions: Alternative for the audio track

 Subtitles are translations of spoken text into another language.
 They allow viewers who do not understand the video’s original language to grasp its content still.

-When we talk about accessible subtitles, we usually mean captions, because captions not only convey the dialogue, but also provide a more comprehensive experience and thus a real alternative to the audio track.
+When we talk about accessible subtitles, we usually mean captions because captions not only convey the dialogue, but also provide a more comprehensive experience and thus a real alternative to the audio track.

-Create subtitles
+Create captions

-Technically speaking, a subtitle is a file that contains information about the time and the corresponding text.
+Technically speaking, a caption is a file that contains information about the time and the corresponding text.
 This file is provided along with your video.
 This tells the video player when to display which text.
 It’s essentially a set of instructions that tells the player which words to show at what time.

 A small selection: